SACH01in/CARA_static_ecommerce_website/readme.md

 ![Home Page Screenshot](./img/website%20pages/home.png)

-*Above: Example of the home page layout with featured products and navigation.*
+*Above: Example of the home page layout with a model image and some texts.*

 ### Product Listing Page (`products.html`)
 - Shows all available products.